C# – Delegates

 If we run the code, this will be the result:

-We can create a delegate without to declare a method associated with it and our delegate itself contains the method definition:
+We can create a delegate without declaring a method associated with it and our delegate itself contains the method definition:

 If we run the code, this will be the result: